nadouani/playframework2-elasticsearch/README.md

 ## How to use

-Make your models extend the `com.github.eduardofcbg.plugin.es.Index` class and annotate this class with the name of the [type](http://www.elastic.co/guide/en/elasticsearch/reference/current/glossary.html) that will be associated with the indexed objects of this class.
+Make your models extend the `com.github.eduardofcbg.plugin.es.Index` class and annotate it with the name of the [type](http://www.elastic.co/guide/en/elasticsearch/reference/current/glossary.html) that will be associated with the indexed objects of this class.
 On each model add a find helper.
 This is the object that you will use query your ES cluster.

 ```